 What time does the ride start?

 As the format of this cycling event is very different to other rides, careful planning and timings need to be calculated once the bulk of our riders have entered.
-Click here to view the Participant Briefing which includes the starting times, will be made available well in advance of the event.
+The Participant Briefing, which includes the starting times, will be made available well in advance of the event.

 We can confirm though, most of the pack starting times are quite spread out (5am-7am, and we aim to have all packs returning to the finish line within 30min of each other so we can all have breakfast together.

 When should I get to the start site?

 It is recommended you arrive at the start site at least 20 minutes prior to your pack start time so that you don’t miss the briefing.
-Click here to view the Participant Briefing which includes your briefing time which will take place at the starting line, will be made available well in advance of the event.
+The Participant Briefing, which includes your briefing time which will take place at the starting line, will be made available well in advance of the event.

 Is it a race?